gianarb/gianarb.github.com/_drafts/reactive-planning-and-reconciliation-in-go.markdown

 the AWS client, parsing the request and making a few API requests.

 Everything runs perfectly and you succeed at creating 100 clusters.

-Things starts to be more complicated, you have more resources to provisioning like load balancers, subnets, security groups and more business logic related to who can do what.
-Requests starts to be more than 5 at execution and the logic somethings does not work as linear as it was doing before.
+Thing starts to be more complicated, you have more resources to provisioning like load balancers, subnets, security groups and more business logic related to who can do what.
+Requests start to be more than 5 at execution and the logic somethings does not work as linear as it was doing before.
 At this point you have a lot of conditions and figuring out where the procedure failed and how to fix the issue becomes very hard.

-This is why my current approach is different.
-When I recognize this kind of pattern the first things I do is to check the state of the system.
+This is why my current approach is different when I recognize this kind of pattern I always start from the current state of the system.

 You can question the fact that at the first execution it is obvious that nothing is there, you can just create what ever needs to be created.
 And I agree on